 With the ever-increasing number of scientific publications, we, the clinicians, struggle to make sense of the research.
 Only a fraction of the published research will actually help change the way our patients ‘feel-function-survive’.
 We are trying to think aloud on the published evidence, and no way claim to be the final word (which probably doesn’t exist in the field of science).
 Many nephrology bloggers and bloggers from other specialties inspired us into this venture.
 Please help us make this place better -suggest articles for review, comment on the content and share the posts with your colleagues.

-Tukaram Jamale is Associate Professor in the Department of Nephrology at the Seth GS Medical College and KEM Hospital, Mumbai, Maharashtra, India.
+Tukaram Jamale is the Professor in the Department of Nephrology at the Seth GS Medical College and KEM Hospital, Mumbai, Maharashtra, India.

-Vaibhav Keskar is a Nephrologist at the Bombay Hospital and Medical Research Centre, Mumbai, Maharashtra, India.
+Vaibhav Keskar is a Nephrologist at the Reliance Hospital, Navi Mumbai, Maharashtra, India.

 Contribution from Nephrology Social Media Collective (NSMC) is significant.
 Our star contributors are: